Reset and Refresh: Roles, responsibilities and the advice mechanism

 - A review of the current Strategic Investment Advisory Panel (SIAP) advice mechanism and more formal recognition of the role of PIBs in providing advice to Hort Innovation and consultation with levy payers.

-Due to the constantly evolving COVID situation, those workshops were postponed to 2022 and Hort Innovation engaged Seftons to conduct up to 50 one-on-one interviews with PIBs, industry and government stakeholders, plus Hort Innovation teams.
-The interviews were an opportunity for stakeholders to provide their feedback and views on the draft definitions of roles and responsibilities, plus the current and alternative models for the advice mechanism, which were set out in the industry discussion paper.
+Due to the constantly evolving COVID-19 situation, those workshops were postponed to 2022.
+Instead, Hort Innovation engaged Seftons to conduct up to 50 one-on-one interviews with PIBs, industry and government stakeholders and Hort Innovation teams.
+The interviews were an opportunity for stakeholders to provide feedback and views on the draft definitions of roles and responsibilities, plus the current and alternative models for the advice mechanism, which were set out in the industry discussion paper.

 In response to feedback requesting collaborative engagement and to ensure the process is representative of all of industry, Hort Innovation established a Working Group made up of representatives from PIBs, industry, DAWE, and Hort Innovation.
 Hort Innovation called for 'expressions of interest' for four industry representatives to be part of that Working Group.
 The expression of interest and evaluation process was managed by Seftons.